Discover English

 Discover English was founded in 2010 by five educational professionals who wanted to establish an ESL college.

-Discover English is located at 247 Collins Street Melbourne, Victoria.
-The location is in the heart of Melbourne's central business district and offers students five floors of modern facilities, including full Wi-Fi access and software for Computer Assisted Language Learning (CALL).
+Discover English is located at Level 7, 628 Bourke Street, Melbourne, Victoria.
+The location is in the heart of Melbourne's central business district and offers students multiple floors of modern facilities, including full Wi-Fi access and software for Computer Assisted Language Learning (CALL).